October 20, 2017 by John Fernandez

 The baby isn’t the only one who gets the benefit.
 Mom does too.

-(Video: The Baptist Health South Florida News Team hears from Karen Mattson, lactation consultant for Baptist Health South Florida, about the many benefits of breastfeeding.
+(Video: The Baptist Health South Florida News Team hears from Karen Mattson, lactation consultant at the Center for Women & Infants at South Miami Hospital. , about the many benefits of breastfeeding.
 Video by Dylan Kyle.)

 Several medical authorities, including the American Academy of Pediatrics (AAP) and the American College of Obstetricians and Gynecologists, strongly recommend breastfeeding.

 Breast milk provides an excellent mix of vitamins, protein, and fat — everything your baby needs to grow.
 And breast milk is normally digested easily by infants, more so than infant formula.
 Breast milk contains antibodies that help your baby fight off viruses and bacteria.
 Breastfeeding also lowers your baby’s risk of having asthma or allergies.

 - Less risk of ovarian cancer

 - Helps burn off pregnancy weight